 Crossway Christian Centre is a new two-storey development on Hampton Street which opened in April 2017.
 It hosts the United Reform Church as well as providing facilities for other members of the community.

 Elephant Square is a major new public space.
 Transport for London has reconfigured the road layout at the former northern roundabout, turning it into a peninsula and creating a new public square.
-Look out for the square’s new street food market, brought to you by local pop-up impresarios the Paperworks.
+Look out for the square’s street food market, brought to you by local pop-up impresarios the Paperworks.

-Realstar Living, Elephant and Castle at Newington Butts will provide 457 new homes.
+Uncle (from the Realstar Group) at Newington Butts will provide 457 new homes.
 Realstar will deliver 278 one and two bedroom apartments and will have a team onsite to look after residents and manage the building.
 Peabody will manage 179 affordable homes, including 44 at social rents.
 The development also includes a café, gym and sky lounge as well as a new permanent home for the Southwark Playhouse.

 London College of Communication, UAL, is proud to be staying in the area and relocating to the new town centre development.
-Its new, cutting edge building will add to the college’s rich heritage and will make it even more oppen and accessible to the local community.
+Its new, cutting edge building will add to the college’s rich heritage and will make it even more open and accessible to the local community.

 Manor Place Depot is a former council waste depot and public baths which is being transformed by Notting Hill Housing into a mixed-use development.
 It will deliver 270 new homes including more than 100 at social or intermediate rents.
 The demolition of redundant buildings has begun and the first new homes are expected to be available from the beginning of 2019.

 One the Elephant is Lendlease’s landmark 37 storey residential development.
 It includes 284 homes as well as cafes and retail space on the ground floor.
 Sales from the scheme helped to fund Southwark Council’s new leisure centre, the Castle.